northstowekarate/northstowekarate.github.io/posts/2024/07/31/index.md

 ---
 layout: base.njk
-title: We practiced kumite for the first time
+title: 5th Lesson - We practiced kumite for the first time
 description: We focussed on kumite this lesson with both Jodan and Chudan attacks
 date: 2024-07-31
 ---